DS4PS/cpp-523-fall-2019/index.md

 - Lewis-Beck, C., &amp; Lewis-Beck, M. (2015). _Applied Regression: An Introduction_ (Vol. 22).
 Sage publications.

 Each author approaches material in a slightly different way, so different textbooks work for different people.
-The following texts are recommended as good resources if you would like additional reference texts:
+The following texts are recommended as good resources if you would like additional references:

 - Bailey, M. A. (2016). _Real Stats: Using Econometrics for Political Science and Public Policy_.
 Oxford University Press.
 - Bingham, R., &amp; Felbinger, C. (2002). _Evaluation in Practice: A Methodological Approach._ CQ Press.